bitcoinsearch/summarizer/README.md

 # Goal

 Summarize the [bitcoin-dev](https://lists.linuxfoundation.org/pipermail/bitcoin-dev) and [lightning-dev mailing](https://lists.linuxfoundation.org/pipermail/bitcoin-dev) lists with the goal of creating a feed for public consumption.
+This project scrapes the mailing lists and then creates summaries based on date.

 ### Project Setup
 1. Install all the dependencies from requirements.txt file: `pip install -r requirements.txt`